ProductBuilders/productbuilders/docs/part2/choosing-tech-stack.md

 <div class="content-box">

 - ✅ Low-code tools are good for POCs but bad for scaling.
 Own your code
-- ✅ AI coding tools (Cursor, Bolt, Claude) make coding easy—even if you're a beginner
+- ✅ AI coding tools (Cursor, Bolt, Claude, etc) make coding easy—even if you're a beginner
 - ✅ Choose a scalable tech stack: React / Expo (Frontend), Next.js / Firebase / Supabase (Backend), Stripe / RevenueCat (Payments)
 - ✅ Use AI-powered tools to build your MVP faster